-If you’re looking for an easy, homemade cream cheese wonton recipe, you’ve just found it!
-With only three ingredients, these tasty Chinese restaurant classics are super simple to make yourself!
+If you’re looking for an easy, homemade cream cheese wontons recipe, you’ve just found it!
+With only three ingredients, these tasty appetizers found in Chinese restaurants (also known as “Cream Cheese Rangoons”) are super simple to make yourself!

 There’s just something magical about a crunchy wonton wrapper surrounding soft, melty cream cheese.
 The contrasting textures and mild flavor of these Cream Cheese Wontons make them the perfect side dish to more flavorful Chinese fare, like my Chinese Pork Loin with Honey Garlic Sauce.